ZerBea/hcxdumptool/README.md

 * Operatingsystem: Arch Linux (strict), Kernel >= 4.19 (strict).
 It may work on other Linux systems (notebooks, desktops) and distributions, too (no support for other distributions, no support for other operating systems).
 Don't use Kernel 4.4 (rt2x00 driver regression)

-* Chipset must be able to run in monitor mode and driver must support monitor mode (strict by: ip and iw).
+* Chipset must be able to run in monitor mode and driver must support monitor mode.
 Recommended: MEDIATEK (MT7601) or RALINK (RT2870, RT3070, RT5370) chipset

 * Raspberry Pi A, B, A+, B+, Zero (WH).
 (Recommended: Zero (WH) or A+, because of a very low power consumption), but notebooks and desktops may work, too.